-Version: 1.0 Date: 02.10.20
+Version: 1.1

-Section ition Relative importance (%) 5 Coordination of models 15
+Date: 27 01 21

-- How to Federate different discipline models with the same model format - What a hard clash is and how to use the BEP to ensure requirements/ responsibilities are achieved and perform a Hard clash inspection - How to upload and report hard issues to BIM project and the CDE - How to perform and record details of a Soft Clash inspection
+Relative importance

-- Federate structural, Architectural and specialist designer projects - Perform Hard Clash Inspections as per the BEP - Export all tests as per the BEP and issue to the CDE - Save and issue the federated file as per the BEP - Quality assure the federated project model by "Walk around" the CDE hosted model. - Identify issues with the coordination in the new build that haven't shown up in the three hard clash tests.
-For each issue discovered - Create the issue - Add annotation describing the issue - Assign the Issue to the BIM Manager on the project - Name the view as per the BEP
+Section Relative importance (%) 5 Coordination of models 15 The individual needs to know and understand: How to Federate different discipline models with the same model format What a hard clash is and how to use the BEP to ensure requirements/ responsibilities are achieved and perform a Hard clash inspection How to upload and report hard issues to BIM project and the CDE How to perform and record details of a Soft Clash inspection The individual shall be able to: Federate structural, Architectural and specialist designer projects Perform Hard Clash Inspections as per the BEP Export all tests as per the BEP and issue to the CDE Save and issue the federated file as per the BEP Quality assure the federated project model by "Walk around" the CDE hosted model.
+Identify issues with the coordination in the new build that haven't shown up in the three hard clash tests.
+For each issue discovered Create the issue Add annotation describing the issue Assign the Issue to the BIM Manager on the project 6 Corrective modelling 15 The individual needs to know and understand: Current Documentation standards to Building Information Modelling How to populate the Model with structural asset data Classification information for model elements How to produce scaled detailed drawings to the required Standard How to produce a given detail to current standards.